OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

-  rm -rf devenv                (Removes the old virtual dev environment) python2.6 go-openmdao-dev.py (Builds your new virtual dev environment) cd devenv source bin/activate          (Activate the virtual dev environment [use Scripts/activate on Windows]) openmdao_test                (Confirms that all tests still pass.) bzr commit -m "<commit_message>"  (Commit changes from merge to avoid mixing them up with any later
+  rm -rf devenv                (Removes the old virtual dev environment) python2.6 go-openmdao-dev.py (Builds your new virtual dev environment) cd devenv source bin/activate          (Activate the virtual dev environment [use Scripts\activate on Windows]) openmdao_test                (Confirms that all tests still pass.) bzr commit -m "<commit_message>"  (Commit changes from merge to avoid mixing them up with any later
                                      changes you make)